m-kawafuji/kawafuji.dev/src/content/blog/using-youtube-iframe-api-in-react.md

 ---
-title: Using YouTube IFrame API on React
+title: Using YouTube IFrame API in React
 date: 2025-02-08
 ---